 Combine the compounds that your horse needs keeping in mind that certain compounds are significantly more effective together than separate.
 Remember to find a supplement with collagen.
 These are not as easy to find but collagen has shown the highest and clearest effect in studies to date.
 Also make sure you’ve done your math right and your horse is getting the correct daily doses.

-I wrote another post shortly after this one to respond to certain comments I had gotten below on which supplements to choose when it comes down to it.
-You can check it out here for my recommendations 🙂
+I wrote another post shortly after this one to respond to certain comments I had gotten below on exactly which brands of horse joint supplements I would choose based on the activity level and health of your horse.
+You can check it out here for my recommendations.

 Equine Research References and Other Sources Used